I am a Dominican, married to an American, living in the Middle East. I have been a foreigner, an immigrant and an expat.

 Even though I come from a country where racial prejudice is quite prevalent, I was surprised when I moved to the US to discover an altogether different flavor of it.
 While it is a big problem in my country, it is not a systemic problem in the same way as it is in the US.
 Slavery and racial segregation are not part of our collective memory as a country.
 I moved to the US as an adult and while I am an American citizen now, I have never expected it to feel like my home country.

-Seeking to learn and understand, I have asked a lot of questions over the last 10 years.
-I have talked to black friends and read books by African American authors.
+Seeking to understand the problem in the US, I asked a lot of questions over the last 10 years.
+I talked to black friends and read books by African American authors.

-Even though I had become more familiar with racial prejudice in the US, when a dear friend asked me, “what is your experience as a woman writer of color?”, the question actually took me by surprise because that is not a category I am used to thinking about myself.
+Even though I had become more familiar with racial prejudice in the US, when a dear friend asked me, “what is your experience as a woman writer of color?”, the question actually took me by surprise.
+It isn’t a category I am used to thinking about myself.

 Growing up in the DR I was not a minority.
 When I relocated to the US after my wedding, I mainly thought of myself as a foreigner in a cross-cultural marriage, and wasn’t focused on the color of my skin (though always proud of it).
 Later, living in the Middle East I have lived in both international and Arab communities.
 In neither one I’ve stood out color-wise because in the international world I was just one more nationality of many, and in the Arab world I actually look Arab (because I am half Palestinian by blood).

 That is why her question has taken me on a deeper journey this past year.
-I wanted to externally process it with others.
 What circumstances and variables have played into my experience as a woman of color?
 How is my experience similar and how is it different from other people of color?

 I have sat down and talked to Hispanic friends who moved to the US as adults, to Dominicans who grew up in the US, and Dominicans living abroad in European countries.
 I have talked to Asian American friends who experienced racial prejudice not only living in the US but also abroad.
 I have talked to black mamas and adoptive moms to black boys and listened to their experience.
 I have also asked questions to friends in interracial marriages like mine.

 There’s two things that have struck me as I have listened, discussed and thought about my own experiences overseas and at home: